2023 United States gubernatorial elections

-United States gubernatorial elections are scheduled to be held on November 7, 2023, in the states of Kentucky, Louisiana, and Mississippi.
-In addition, special elections may take place (depending on state law) if other gubernatorial seats are vacated.
+United States gubernatorial elections were held on November 7, 2023, in the states of Kentucky and Mississippi, with an election having occurred in Louisiana on October 14.
 These elections form part of the 2023 United States elections.
 The last regular gubernatorial elections for all three states were in 2019.

+In Louisiana, term-limited incumbent John Bel Edwards was succeeded by Jeff Landry, flipping the seat from Democratic to Republican control.
+In Kentucky, Democrat Andy Beshear won re-election to a second term.
+In Mississippi, Republican Tate Reeves won re-election to a second term.

+Partisan composition

+Going into the election, there were 26 Republican governors and 24 Democratic governors in the United States.
+This class of governors was made up of 1 Republican and 2 Democrats.
+Democrats were defending two governorships in states Donald Trump won in 2020 (Kentucky and Louisiana).

 Election predictions

 Several sites and individuals published predictions of competitive seats.
 These predictions looked at factors such as the strength of the incumbent (if the incumbent is running for re-election), the strength of the candidates, and the partisan leanings of the state (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assigned ratings to each seat, with the rating indicating a party's predicted advantage in winning that seat.